-The practicum provides MPH students with the opportunity to integrate and apply classroom learning with professional experience.
+The Practicum provides MPH students with the opportunity to integrate and apply classroom learning with professional experience.
 It allows them to observe and learn from practicing professionals and to engage with real-world public health challenges and to do so concurrent with their academic experience.
 At the same time, organizations pursuing public health missions can draw on fresh perspectives and a wide range of public health skills from students as they contribute to a community's resources and to solving active public health problems.
 Working under the guidance and expertise of faculty and site supervisors, students develop practical skills and confidence as public health professionals while gaining first-hand exposure to public health work.

-It is each student's responsibility to find, arrange, and complete a satisfactory field experience that fulfills the practicum requirements.
-The faculty, departments and the Office of Student Affairs are all here to help but the student is ultimately responsible for finding a practicum that will meet his or her particular needs.
-Scheduling a meeting with your advisor and/or the Epidemiology Graduate Program Director and/or the SPH Manager of Experiential Learning is a good way to begin the process of identifying a practicum faculty advisor and a practicum site/site coordinator.
-A comprehensive discussion of practicum requirements and resources can be found on the MPH Practicum website.
+It is each student's responsibility to find, arrange, and complete a satisfactory field experience that fulfills the Practicum requirements.
+The faculty, departments and the Office of Student Affairs are all here to help but the student is ultimately responsible for finding a Practicum that will meet their particular needs.
+Scheduling a meeting with your advisor and/or the Epidemiology Graduate Program Director and/or the SPH Manager of Experiential Learning is a good way to begin the process of identifying a Practicum faculty advisor and a site coordinator.
+A comprehensive discussion of Practicum requirements and resources can be found on the SPH Experiential Learning website.